Actipro/WPF-Controls/Documentation/topics/shared/windows-serialization.md

 One example of this is storing the layout of a customizable control such as a [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar), where the end user can reorder and show/hide panes.
 The layout needs to be saved and restored between application sessions so that their customizations are kept intact.

 The Shared Library has a complete framework for supporting easy serialization and deserialization of a hierarchy of objects (such as layout data) to XML.
-The framework uses a standard `XmlSerializer` to do the actual conversion to and from XML, but the framework has numerous extra features, such as that ability to save/load to various targets like `Stream`s, strings, etc.  It also can fire an event any time an object is serialized or deserialized, allowing you to easily store and retrieve custom data anywhere in the serialized output.
+The framework uses a standard `XmlSerializer` to do the actual conversion to and from XML, but the framework has numerous extra features, such as that ability to save/load to various targets like `Stream`s, strings, etc.  It also can raise an event any time an object is serialized or deserialized, allowing you to easily store and retrieve custom data anywhere in the serialized output.

 ### Creating the Root Serializer